Shamir-Lab/SCAPP/README.md

 #### MetaFlye assemblies

 MetaFlye generates a \*.gfa assembly graph according to a specific definition of the gfa format.
-[This script](https://raw.githubusercontent.com/dpellow/SCAPP/master/metaflye_gfa2fastg.py) will convert the gfa file to the fastg format required by SCAPP.
+[This script](https://raw.githubusercontent.com/dpellow/SCAPP/master/metaflye_gfa2fastg.py) should convert the gfa file to the fastg format required by SCAPP.
 The script is run as: python metaflye_gfa2fastg.py <infile> <outfile>.
 This script is only meant for MetaFlye output (as of Feb 2020).

 SCAPP should then be run with this converted fastg file, you bam alignment file AND THE OPTION -k 0.

-This pipeline has been tested on PacBio HiFi reads aligned using BWA.